jasuperior/smpl/README.md

     }
     hello world //compiles to console.log("hello world");

-SMPL is built around an entirely new paradigm which is inspired by the rise of transpiling.
+SMPL is modular, lightweight, fast, and **cool** of course.
+It is built around an entirely new paradigm which is inspired by the rise of transpiling.
 By giving you the ability to create compile-time patterns and code, you are able to turn that confusing source code, into beatiful, idiomatic glory.

 **This is the first stable release.
 Please keep in mind that a lot has changed since previous versions.**